adapter-hub/adapters/docs/methods.md

 _Configuration class_: [`ReftConfig`](adapters.ReftConfig)

-Representation Fine-Tuning (ReFT) as first proposed by [Wu et al. (2024)](https://arxiv.org/pdf/2404.03592) leverages so-called interventions to adapt the pre-trained representations of a language model.
+Representation Fine-Tuning (ReFT), as first proposed by [Wu et al. (2024)](https://arxiv.org/pdf/2404.03592), leverages so-called interventions to adapt the pre-trained representations of a language model.
 Within the context of ReFT, these interventions can intuitively be thought of as adapter modules placed after each Transformer layer.
 In the general form, an intervention function $\Phi$ can thus be defined as follows: